 This will boost your energy levels for the rest of the day.

-I know this seems near impossible and we rely on our caffeine hit to get through the day but caffeine actually really effects your sleep later that night.
-Even if you don’t think it does and you fall asleep easily, it is still effecting you and this is why you can feel like you haven’t rested even after having a long sleep.
+I know this seems near impossible and we rely on our caffeine hit to get through the day but caffeine actually really affects your sleep later that night.
+Even if you don’t think it does and you fall asleep easily, it is still affecting you and this is why you can feel like you haven’t rested even after having a long sleep.

 It takes about 12 hours to wear off so try to avoid after 12pm, which will help you to fall asleep better at night time.